Using the OCRmyPDF API¶

 ocrmypdf.ocr() must be sufficiently

-There is no currently no option to manage how jobs are scheduled other
+There currently is no option to manage how jobs are scheduled other

 than the argument